oh-lang/oh/wishlist.md

 oh-lang tries to achieve **consistency** above all else.
 **Convenience**, **clarity**, **concision**, **coolness**, and **simplicity** come next.

+If you don't care about the why, you may be interested in [general syntax](#general-syntax).

 ## consistency

 In most languages, primitive types have different casing than class types that are